wellcometrust/nutrition-labels/docs/Expanding_tech_grants.md

 ![](figures/synposis_length.png)

 Thus the model performs best for UK, Science division grants, and if the description/synopsis is over 1300 characters then it performs particularly well on all metrics.

-- It'd be good to look for correlations in these variables too - do not UK grants also have short descriptions?
+There could be correlations between these variables too.

 By running

 ```
 python -i nutrition_labels/tech_grant_tagger.py --models_path 'models/ensemble_210129_models/' --input_path 'data/processed/tech_grantIDs_210126_training_data_fortytwo_info.csv' --output_path 'data/processed/tech_grantIDs_210126_training_data_fortytwo_info_predictions.csv' --num_agree 3 --grant_text_cols "Synopsis,Title" grant_id_col "Reference"
 ```
 I predicted tech grants using the synopsis+title text from the fortytwo warehouse, rather than the usual Title+Grant Programme:Title+Description combination text combination from the 360 giving data used in this project.
 This gives us an indication of how the model will preform when productionised - when the data will come straight from fortytwo.
+The results show the model works well with this data - overall the F1 is better.

 |Data | Sample size|	Proportion actually tech|	accuracy|	f1|	precision_score|	recall_score|
 |---|---|---|---|---|---|---|